aragon/evm-mirror/README.md

 #### Verify a contract against a local project

 Running `mirror verify` shows the diff between the given address(es) and the source files on a local directory.
 By default it targets Ethereum Mainnet and the root path is the current directory.
-In certain networks, the API is not required.
+In certain networks, the API key is not required.

 ```sh
 mirror verify --api-key <ETHERSCAN_API_KEY> 0x1234...
 0x2345...